22-101. Scope; definitions; title.

 A. Scope.

-1) The examination, certification, supervision, conduct and proficiency of court reporters and court monitors engaging in court reporting or monitoring services are matters that are integrally related to the effective, impartial, and prompt operation of the judicial branch of the State of New Mexico and are hereby made subject to regulation by rule of the Supreme Court.
+(1) The examination, certification, supervision, conduct and proficiency of court reporters and court monitors engaging in court reporting or monitoring services are matters that are integrally related to the effective, impartial and prompt operation of the judicial branch of the State of New Mexico and are hereby made subject to regulation by rule of the Supreme Court.

 (2) Except as provided by the Rules of Appellate Procedure, Rules of Civil Procedure for the District Courts, Rules of Criminal Procedure for the District Courts, Children's Court Rules, the Rules of Civil Procedure for the Metropolitan Court or the Rules of Criminal Procedure for the Metropolitan Court, these rules govern transcripts and the recording of judicial proceedings by any and all means whatsoever.
-If a deposition taken [pursuant to] under the rules of procedure for a court listed in this subparagraph is to be taken by stenographic means, the person taking the deposition shall be a certified court reporter as provided in these rules.
+If a deposition taken pursuant to the rules of procedure for a court listed in this subparagraph is to be taken by stenographic means, the person taking the deposition shall be a certified court reporter as provided in these rules.

 (3) These rules shall be reviewed on a periodic basis not to exceed three (3) years.